Are you worried that your GPU temperatures are hitting over 70°C and a little over 80°C when gaming?

 Wipe the outside of the graphics card to get rid of the dust.

 Use the screwdriver to unscrew the graphics card.

 Twist the cooler that comes with the graphics card carefully until it comes apart.

 Don’t pull the fan and the graphics card apart and mind the wire that connects the fans to the graphics card.

 Disconnect the fan and lay it upside down.

-Take the fan outside in a well-ventilated area and use the compressed air to get rid of the dusts.
+Take the fan outside in a well-ventilated area and use the compressed air to get rid of the dust.

-Use the baby wipes and screw to clean the fans
+Use the baby wipes and screw to clean the fan's blades.

-Use the baby wipes and wipe the dusts off from the graphics card.
+Use the baby wipes and wipe the dust off from the graphics card.